LordVGames/ClassicAcridSprintCanceling/README.md

 # ClassicAcridSprintCanceling
 Before the SOTV DLC released, sprint-canceling Acrid's primary attack would make it reset the combo, meaning you would keep doing the first hit over and over.
-This mod brings that back!
+This mod re-creates that!

 ## Before